lisazumana03/prp372s-semester1-digitalportfolio/README.md

 **Task:** When creating my CV, I was tasked with compiling a CV checklist to see if the CV has everything required.

-**Action:** I researched the best CV designs to make it a bit competitive and went through the CV checklist.
+**Action:** I researched the best, but formal CV designs to make it a bit competitive and went through the CV checklist.

 **Result:** The outcome was that when my CV was submitted, the feedback I got was that it was nice, but it needed a bit of fixing to make it more competitive.